-Explore the effects of the principal cancer treatments (surgery, chemotherapy and radiation therapy) and the massage therapy contraindications for each.
+Explore the effects of principal cancer treatments (surgery, chemotherapy and radiation therapy) and the massage therapy contraindications for each.

 Related: Cancer & Massage Therapy: Essential Contraindications Part I and Introduction to Pediatric Oncology

-List four complications or side effects of surgery.
+- Describe complications or side effects of surgery.

-Describe how the “Quadrant Principle” modifies massage therapy for risk of lymphedema.
+- Explain how the “Quadrant Principle” modifies massage therapy for risk of lymphedema.

 About the author(s)

 Tracy Walton is a researcher, writer, award-winning educator, and specialist in massage therapy and cancer care.
 A dynamic voice for the power of touch, she is the author of the pathology textbook, Medical Conditions and Massage Therapy: A Decision Tree Approach (2011).

 Please note that you must complete each AMTA online learning course and pass the exam one year from the date of purchase.
 If you do not complete the course and pass the exam within one year, you will be required to re-purchase the course.

 Online courses expire one year from the date of purchase.
 When a course expires, you will no longer have access to the course materials and will be required to re-purchase the course.

 This course contains information that is proprietary.
 None of the material contained within this course may be used without the express written permission of AMTA unless otherwise indicated in the course.